 3. Set Up a Website Using WordPress (WP)

-With your domain name and web hosting plan in place, you’re ready to set up your business website using a website builder.
+With your domain name and web hosting plan in place, you’re ready to start your own website using a website builder.

 WordPress is a great option since it’s easy to use, reliable, and comes with tons of free themes and plugins to give your website a professional look and feel.

 Like Bluehost, most hosting service providers offer native integration with WordPress.
-You can find one-click installs in their control panel.
+You can find one-click installs in their control panel that help you start your own website in minutes.
 If not, you can always install WordPress manually by following the steps below:

 Then, unzip the package using the command: tar-xzvf latest.tar.gz